 Winning the war for talent

-It still holds true that people leave bosses, not companies, so law firms should invest in leadership skills, and in building high performing teams that foster growth to thereby create the basis for a new culture.
+It still holds true that people leave bosses, not companies, so law firms should invest in leadership skills, and in building high-performing teams that foster growth to thereby create the basis for a new culture.
 Any shift in culture starts with new kinds of behavior.
 Therefore, to truly change collective organizational behavior, law firms need to unearth and develop underlying mindsets, values and attitudes to create an environment that attracts and retains top talent.
+Equity partners need to share these values and attitudes and not just pay lip service to them if they want to convince top talents.
+As in any organization, the value system cascades down from the top into the rest of the firm.

 Thankfully, law firms are slowly grasping that the days of the traditional value proposition are over.
 Concepts that law firms never took seriously, such as diversity, legal tech, and work-life balance, are now growing in prominence, although it remains doubtful whether law firms truly embody the mindset change that is required for a long-term reformation of the legal profession.

-Ultimately, purpose, value and principles could be the solution to all of the legal sector’s shortfalls, minimizing the importance of a difficult career progression and long working hours.
-To win the war for talent, law firms have to advance in terms of attraction, retention, and most of all, in terms of culture.
+Ultimately, defining purpose, values and principles could be the solution to all of the legal sector’s shortfalls.
+In this way, the path to partnership, which is still rocky and involves many sacrifices, could be made easier.
+To win the war for talent, law firms have to make convincing offers, cultivate connections, and above all, develop their culture.